synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **clipboardPasted**: [`ClipboardPastedEvent`](/docs/api/types/clipboardpastedevent/)

-Event emitted when clipboard content is pasted
+Event emitted when clipboard content is pasted into the diagram.

-This event fires when nodes and edges are added via paste operations
+This event fires when nodes and edges are added via paste operations, either through keyboard shortcuts or programmatic paste commands.

 ***